 Rules governing the conduct of Meetings to facilitate full discussion on a matter without formal constraints.

-"these rules" means these Governance Rules.
+"these Rules" means these Governance Rules.

-"urgent business" means a matter that has arisen since

-Finalisation of the Agenda for a Meeting and cannot safely or conveniently be deferred until the next accordance with rule 20.
+"Urgent Business" means a matter that has arisen since Finalisation of the Agenda for a Meeting and cannot safely or conveniently be deferred until the next Meeting.